 On bright and brisk falls mornings all over the country, you’ll find Americans gearing up for their favorite pastime — tailgating.
 While football, of course, is the main event, the tailgating subculture has become just as much of a mainstay of Saturday or Sunday mornings as the game itself.
-New research from YouGov revels an inside look at what Americans are drinking, their habits and how many participate.
+Research from YouGov revels an inside look at what Americans are drinking, their habits and how many participate.

 About 77% of respondents said they drink alcohol before the event, but 21% said they preferred to stay sober.
 One third of Americans said they drink alcohol at every tailgate they attend a game.